GianKarl941/Open-Articles/readme.md

 ### What is Hall of text editors?

-It is the idea of creating a website that people can share their knowledge and and help poeple out when they are confused or needed a help.
-The goal of this hobbiest project is that I can rebuild the interface that I think is what people would want and designing it in a way that people can browse the articles in the website indefinetly.
+This is basically a website where you can read these articles and learn them in such a way that it's not hard to look around or learning new things about your text editor.
+Mainly any text editor can be mention on this website as long as they are helpful to a lot of people.

 ### How is it different from other websites like Wikipedia, Qoura, Wikihow, etc.?